-The need to provide marine ingredients such as fishmeal and fish oilas feed for farmed fish is seen as a challenge to the growth of the aquaculture sector given that the amount of fish that can be produced annually from the world is finite.
+The need to provide marine ingredients such as fishmeal and fish oil as feed for farmed fish is seen as a challenge to the growth of the aquaculture sector.
+This is because the amount of fish that can be produced annually from the world is finite.

-Fishmeal, is a brown flour obtained after cooking, pressing, drying and milling whole fish and fish trimmings, and is important for almost all forms of finfish requiring feed.
+Fishmeal is a brown flour obtained after cooking, pressing, drying and milling whole fish and fish trimmings.
+It is key ingredient for most finfish requiring feed.

 More information about fishmeal and fish oil can be found at IFFO The Marine Ingredients Organisation.